-One of the primary tasks of the FRDAC is to maintain a list of research task items that is continually updated as tasks are completed, or new tasks are identified.
-Other activities include development of fire effects monitoring and fuel moisture-sampling protocols along with contributions to statewide products including an interactive map of fire research plots, and a bibliographic reference collection on fuels and fire effects.
+One of the primary tasks of the FRDAC is to maintain a list of research task items that is routinely updated as tasks are completed, or new tasks are identified.
+Past activities include development of fire effects monitoring and fuel moisture-sampling protocols along with contributions to statewide products including an interactive map of fire research plots, and a bibliographic reference collection on fuels and fire effects.
+More recent activities include producing a Wildland Fire Fuels Treatment Tri-fold for agency and public use.
 FRDAC products are available on the AWFCG Committees webpage and from the Alaska Fire Science Consortium FRDAC webpage.